pixijs/pixi-react/README.md

 yarn test:watch
 ```

-## Donate
+## ❤️ Support

-If this project help you reduce time to develop, you can buy me a cup of coffee.
+If this project helps you reduce time to develop and/or you want to help the maintainer of this project.
+You can sponsor him.
+Thank you!

-🙏 Thanks!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/donatepatrick)

 ## We're on Slack

-You're missing an amazing feature?
-Or just want to get in touch with fellow developers
+You have an amazing feature in mind or just want to get in touch with fellow developers?
-and have a chat?
 Feel free to join our Slack channel.

 [Join us on Slack](https://join.slack.com/t/reactpixi/shared_invite/enQtODY0OTYzNzExMTY5LTU5Yjc0YTFhZWFjNWI5YWExZDY5N2FhODBlNTIyZWUzMGMyMDExYjFmYjBhYzM0ZTM4ZTgwMDJhODRkYWIxYTU)